5 Holiday Relaxation Tips For Coping

 Stay Vigilant And Calm

 Look after your health.
 Most people overindulge during the holidays.
 This excess leads to fatigue and feelings of regret.
 You do not have to follow suit.
 Don’t follow the sheep.
-Try to be moderate during this time and you will stay healthy, reducing your stress levels at the same time.
+Try to be moderate during this time and you will stay healthy, reducing your holiday stress level at the same time.
+Keeping to a daily routine with healthy habits and avoiding anything which could lead to chronic stress levels like a holiday party for example will help your overall wellness.

 Of course, you can still have a great time.
 Eat some healthy snacks before parties and you will not eat so much then.
 Partying is really tiring also, so make sure that you don’t wear yourself out.
-Get plenty of good sleep.
-A lack of sleep will increase your anxiety and stress levels so lookout for any signs that may surface.
+Get plenty of good sleep and fresh air.
+A lack of sleep will increase your anxiety and stress levels so look out for any signs that may surface.

 Stay Out Of Conflicts

-The holiday season is a time for families to get together.
+The festive season is a time for families to get together for a holiday event.
 But this can bring its own problems.
-You may have to endure someone you don’t like.
+You may have to endure a loved one you don’t like.
 It happens all the time.
 You cannot get along with everyone, but at this time it is difficult to avoid them.
-Don’t let anyone ruin your experience though.
+Don’t let a family member ruin your experience though.
 Switch off and find someone else to talk to.
 Remember you will never change someone else, so change how you handle them instead.

 Stay grounded and surround yourself with the people you enjoy.
 Too much alcohol at parties causes problems.
 Even the ‘nicest’ people can turn on you, so be careful and keep a close watch on things.